 Section 1 – Officers – Amended 4/14/13

-Officers of this Club shall be: President, Vice-President, Secretary, Treasurer, Grant Administrator and Sergeant-of-Arms, elected by a simple majority of the members present at the Annual Meeting.
-Such Officers also shall be Board members.
+Officers of this Club shall be: President, Vice-President, Secretary, Treasurer, Grant Administrator, Sergeant-of-Arms, and three at large member, elected by a simple majority of the members present at the Annual Meeting.

 Section 2 – Election and Terms

 The President, Vice President, Secretary, Treasurer and Sergeant-of-Arms shall be elected for a term of one (1) year.
-During the fiscal year, Officers of the Club may hold only one position at one time but may hold different positions during the year.
+During the fiscal year, Officers may hold only one position at one time but may hold different positions during the year.

 Section 3 – Giving of Bond by Officers